General Admission to the College

 The drop period for classes in the fifteen-week session terminates at the close of the fourteenth calendar day of the academic semester.

 The add/drop period for classes in non-standard terms, courses, and summer sessions which are not a standard semester in length begins on the first day of classes and concludes on the day which represents the completion of fifteen percent (15%) of the non-standard term.
-Please contact the admissions office for these deadlines.
+Please contact the Admissions & Records Office for these deadlines.